fengyu3941/AudioCaptureAndPlay/README.md

 # AudioCaptureAndPlay
-record and play Audio based on webrtc and QT.
+record and play Audio based on webrtc and QT, support Automatic Gain Control and Noise Suppression.

 How to compile